keywordsalad/thisfieldwas.green/site/_drafts/imperative-computation.md

 ```
 :::

 What `flatMap()` does is allow for the injection of a context into a pipeline of computations to either permit computation to proceed or force it to halt.
 The function argument `f`, which you supply, has full control of what case the returned context `F[B]` should be in.
-If `F[B]` is in the **undesired case**, then all further computations are skipped.
+If `F[B]` is in the **undesired case**, then all further computations are skipped, _propagating_ this undesired case instead.

 Take for example this definition of a `filter()` function from the sample repository's `sbt console`: